-But Kadija said that Louis mustn't do this for her, and she was right.
-This was between him and God.
-He couldn't factor anyone else in.
+But Kadija said that Louis mustn’t do this for her, and she was right.
+This is between me and God.
+I can’t factor anyone else in.

 Louis finished his meal, then set his alarm and returned to sleep.
 He had to be up at 4am for work.

 For a guide to all of Wael’s stories in chronological order, check out this handy Story Index.